 A little ways under the canopy of trees she came across familiar moss covered steps carved into the trunk of a large tree.
 Ascending the steps she soon met three bridges; two of interwoven vines and one a horizontally growing tree high off the ground.
 She took the second vine bridge and continued navigating the pathways until she came upon the high village she was looking for.
 Enormous trees dominated with their large branches serving as natural bridges.
 Some trees housed as many as five families from base to canopy with some families having balconies or added hammocks for leisure.
 This early in the morning several other beings were already milling about, but one in particular was staring right at her.
 The older woman was at the base of a branch in front of an open door way with her hands on her hips and an impatient foot tapping away.
 “Sethunya!”

 “Yes, I’m coming!”
 Sethunya quickly made her way to the woman beckoning her inside.
 “Come, come.
 Have you brought it?”
 The woman asked.
 “Of course.”
 Sethunya answered easily.
 Once inside, the door silently swished shut.
 Lights powered by bio-luminescent organisms filled the space as cool, dry air provided climate control.
 Sethunya followed the woman to the top level where her kitchen was brimming with mouth watering scents.
 “I know you probably haven’t eaten, so eat this.”
 The woman quickly presented a wooden bowl of stew in front of her before holding out an expectant hand.
 Sethunya tried not to laugh as she fished the small sack out of her bag and handed it over.
 “How much was it?”
 The woman asked.
 “Not much.
 I gave them some extra for how hard it was to find.”
 Sethunya answered between bites.
 “Very good.”
 The woman gingerly placed the pack in her pocket and gave it a pat, “I’m heading off.
-I’ll leave you lock up.”
+I’ll leave you to lock up.”

 And with that Sethunya was left to her own devices.
 She took her time finishing the stew while enjoying the ambiance of the woman’s home.
 It was warm and welcoming with the smell of spices forever hanging in the air.
 Items from all across the realm were carefully placed around highlighting the woman’s travels with some giving no hint as to where they originated.
 An ave’s caw broke through her serenity reminding her of the time.
 Descending to the ground level she quickly set the house to lock itself down and stepped into the forest.